nexssp/language_tcltk/readme.md

 # Readme

+For compiling tcl/tk we use https://www.magicsplat.com/tcl-installer/index.html which is automatically installed.

 ## Important info

 This was only tested on Windows.
 Builders (TO EXE) functions are still to be validated.
 Package Managers needs to be added (fossil and teacup ?)